Current news at westminster

 Loose Offerings

 Westminster contributes its “loose change” in the offering plates each month to local organizations who help others in our community.
-The first Sunday of each month, the loose offerings support Calvary Food Pantry.
-The rest of the Sundays in May, they support the school costs of 5 children in Uganda through the church's Ugandan Family Education Fund.
+The first Sunday of each month, loose offerings support the Calvary Food Pantry.
+In June, they support the Transportation Project for Cayuga County, aka the SCAT Van, which provides door-to-door transportation for seniors and disabled individuals.

 On Sundays, the nursery is open to children birth-3 years old.
 Children ages 3 through 2nd grade join Miss Cait in the Worship Center to hear the Parables of Jesus.
 Children ages 8 and up are encouraged to participate in worship with their families.
 Our Prayground has a variety of resources for children and youth of all ages, and is a great place for families to worship together.